AVividLight/Thousand-Days-and-a-Day/README.md

 # Thousand Days and a Day
 By 2Cat Studios

-NOTE: This README (like the project) is under construction.
+NOTE: The README (like the project) is under construction.
 Expect things to change.

+#NOTICE:
+>This project has been merged with [LightYear by 2Cat Studios](https://github.com/2CatStudios/LightYear), please see the new repo.